Tank locomotive

-A tank locomotive or tank engine is a steam locomotive that carries its water in one or more on-board water tanks, instead of a more traditional tender.
+A tank locomotive is a steam locomotive which carries its water in one or more on-board water tanks, instead of a more traditional tender.
 Most tank engines also have bunkers (or fuel tanks) to hold fuel; in a tender-tank locomotive a tender holds some or all of the fuel, and may hold some water also.

 There are several different types of tank locomotive, distinguished by the position and style of the water tanks and fuel bunkers.
 The most common type has tanks mounted either side of the boiler.
 This type originated about 1840 and quickly became popular for industrial tasks, and later for shunting and shorter-distance main line duties.

 Tank locomotives have advantages and disadvantages compared to traditional locomotives that required a separate tender to carry needed water and fuel.

 History

 Origins

 The first tank locomotive was the Novelty that ran at the Rainhill Trials in 1829.
-It was an example of a Well Tank.
-However, the more common form of Side tank date from the 1840s; one of the first of these was supplied by George England and Co. of New Cross to the contractors building the Seaford branch line for the London Brighton and South Coast Railway in 1848.
+It was an example of a well tank.
+However, the more common form of side tank date from the 1840s; one of the first of these was supplied by George England and Co. of New Cross to the contractors building the Seaford branch line for the London Brighton and South Coast Railway in 1848.
 In spite of the early belief that such locomotives were inherently unsafe, the idea quickly caught on, particularly for industrial use and five manufacturers exhibited designs at The Great Exhibition in 1851.
 These were E. B. Wilson and Company, William Fairbairn & Sons, George England, Kitson Thompson and Hewitson and William Bridges Adams.
 By the mid-1850s tank locomotives were to be found performing a variety of main line and industrial roles, particularly those involving shorter journeys or frequent changes in direction.

-Types of tank locomotive
+Types

 There are a number of types of tank locomotive, based on the location and style of the water tanks.
-These include the side tank, the saddle tank, the pannier tank, the well tank and others.

 Side tank

-Side tanks are cuboid-shaped tanks which are situated on both sides of the boiler, extending all or part of the boiler's length.
+Side tanks are cuboid-shaped tanks that are situated on both sides of the boiler, extending all or part of the boiler's length.
 The tank sides extend down to the running platform, if such is present, for at least part of their length.
 This was a common configuration in the UK.

 The length of side tanks was often limited in order to give access to the valve gear (inside motion).
 Tanks that ran the full length of the boiler provided greater water capacity and, in this case, cut-outs in the rectangular tank gave access to the valve gear.
 Longer side tanks were sometimes tapered downwards at the front to improve forward visibility.
 Side tanks almost all stopped at, or before, the end of the boiler barrel, with the smokebox protruding ahead.
 A few designs did reach to the front of the smokebox and these were termed 'flatirons'.